What Trump Has Done With Medicare So Far

 Sign up

-Trump taps Robert F. Kennedy, Jr. to head the HHS
+Robert F. Kennedy, Jr. to head the HHS

 One of Kennedy's first major actions as the head of HHS included terminating about 10,000 full-time workers.
 The HHS also announced it would streamline operations by consolidating 28 divisions within HHS to 15 and create a new division to be called the Administration for a Healthy America, or AHA.
 The Centers for Medicare and Medicaid will decrease its workforce by approximately 300 employees.

-Republicans, who have rallied behind Trump's health agency nominees, questioned Oz about his plans to eliminate fraud from the $1 trillion Medicare and Medicaid programs.
+During his opening remarks to the Senate Finance Committee this past March, Dr. Oz said, "We have a generational opportunity to fix our healthcare system and help people stay healthy for longer."
+Republicans questioned Oz about his plans to eliminate fraud from the $1 trillion Medicare and Medicaid programs.
 At the same time, Democrats asked for clarity on whether he would support cutting Medicaid funding.
 Despite repeated questioning, Oz refused to commit to opposing cuts to Medicare or Medicaid.

 Read: Trump Picks Dr. Oz as Head of Medicare and Medicaid

-Medicare and Medicaid employees
+Medicare and Medicaid job cuts

-Robert F. Kennedy Jr, the head of Health and Human Services, said he would cut 10,000 jobs — in addition to 10,000 employees who took an earlier layoff package — drastically reducing the agency's size from about 82,000 to 62,000.
+Robert F. Kennedy Jr. said he would cut 10,000 jobs — in addition to 10,000 employees who took an earlier layoff package — drastically reducing the agency's size from about 82,000 to 62,000.

-On March 27, the U.S. Department of Health and Human Services (HHS) announced a dramatic restructuring in accordance with President Trump's Executive Order.
+In late March, the U.S. Department of Health and Human Services (HHS) announced a dramatic restructuring in accordance with President Trump's Executive Order.
 The restructuring will serve multiple goals without impacting critical services, per a recent press release by the HHS.

 Reducing the workforce by 10,000 full-time employees is expected to save taxpayers $1.8 billion per year.
 According to the release, the restructuring will improve Americans’ experience with HHS by making the agency more responsive and efficient while ensuring that Medicare, Medicaid, and other essential health services remain intact.